-We have sufficient capital to maintain as a going concern due to the capital raise that occurred on December 27, 2021.
+We believe we have sufficient cash and marketable securities to operate our business plan through 2024.
 We intend to maintain and attempt to grow our existing contract manufacturing business.
-We also plan to continue building and developing its catalog of consumer products for sale to branding partners and to use our inhouse capabilities to create and test market additional branded products.
+We also plan to continue building and developing our catalog of consumer products for sale to branding partners and to use our in-house capabilities to create and test market additional branded products.
 These products will be target marketed and sold online through social media, television and online marketplaces.
 Furthermore, the Company plans to develop its own proprietary medical devices and explore drug delivery programs for its technology.
 Additionally, the Company continues to evaluate strategic initiatives (e.g., acquisitions) and additional capital raises through debt or equity may be necessary to achieve these objectives.

 We expect to continue incurring losses for the near-term future.
-Our ability to continue to operate as a going concern in the long-term is dependent upon our ability to manage and grow our current products and to ultimately achieve profitable operations.
+Our ability to continue to operate as a going concern in the long term is dependent upon our ability to manage and grow our current products and to ultimately achieve profitable operations.
 Management may consider various options to raise capital to fund potential acquisitions through equity or debt offerings.
 There can be no assurances, however, that management will be able to obtain sufficient additional funds, if needed, or that such funds, if available, will be obtained on terms satisfactory to us.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should we be unable to continue as a going concern.